cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

-The following is a minimal working example of how to solve the above problem using `cdopt` for a random symmetric matrix.
+The following is a minimal working example of how to solve the above problem using CDOpt for a random symmetric matrix.
 As indicated in the introduction above, we follow four simple steps: we instantiate the manifold, create the cost function (using PyTorch in this case), define a problem instance which we pass the manifold and the cost function, and run the minimization problem using one of the existing unconstrained optimization solvers.

 ```python
 # Import basic functions